New Spain: Central America

-With the growth of a sufficient Spanish population and the crown's desire to better govern the area, it established the Captaincy General of Guatemala, which had primary jurisdiction over what are now Guatemala, El Salvador, Honduras, Nicaragua, and Costa Rica.
-The region was diverse, and outlying provinces were resentful for elites in capital of Antigua Guatemala, destroyed by an earthquake in 1773.
+With the growth of a sufficient Spanish population and the crown's desire to better govern the area, it established the Captaincy General of Guatemala, which had primary jurisdiction over what became Guatemala, El Salvador, Honduras, Nicaragua, and Costa Rica.
+The region was diverse, and outlying provinces were resentful for elites in the capital of Antigua Guatemala, which was destroyed by an earthquake in 1773.
 There was a high court Audiencia in the Kingdom of Guatemala.
-Given the region's distance from major centers of power in New Spain and Spain itself, local strongmen in the early were only nominally subject to royal authority.
+Given the region's distance from major centers of power in New Spain and Spain itself, local strongmen in the early colonial era were only nominally subject to Spanish authority.
 The indigenous population was very large in comparison to the Spanish, and there were relatively few Africans.
-Spaniards continued to employ forced labor in the region starting with the conquest era and exact tribute from the indigenous.
-Compared to the mining areas of New Spain's North, this region was generally poor in mineral resources, although Honduras had a brief boom in gold mining, and in the colonial period had little potential to develop an export product, except for cacao and the blue dye indigo.
+Spaniards continued to employ forced labor and exact tributes from the natives in the region, which started during the conquest era.
+Compared to the mines of the New Spanish North, Central America was generally poor in mineral resources (although Honduras had a brief boom in gold mining in the colonial period), and had little potential to develop an export product except for cacao and the blue dye indigo.

 Cacao had been cultivated in the prehispanic period.
 Orchards of cacao trees, which took a number of years to come to maturity and produce fruit.
 Cacao boomed in the late sixteenth century, and then was displaced by indigo as the most important export product.
 Indigo, like cacao, was native to the region, and the indigenous peoples gathered wild indigo, used for dying cloth and as a trade good.
 After the arrival of the Spanish, they domesticated indigo and created plantations for its cultivation in Yucatan, El Salvador, and Guatemala.
 The indigo industry thrived, since there was high demand in Europe for a high quality, color-fast blue dye.
 In the region, cultivation and processing was done by indigenous workers, but the owners of plantations, añileros, were Spanish.

-It was a dangerous work environment, with toxins present in the indigo plants that sickened and sometimes killed workers.
+It was a dangerous work environment, with toxins in the indigo plants that sickened and sometimes killed workers.
 It was profitable, especially following the Bourbon Reforms, which allowed trade within the Spanish empire.
 In the late eighteenth century, indigo growers organized in a trade organization, the Consulado de Comercio.
 There were regions that were not subjugated to Spanish rule, such as the Petén and the Mosquito Coast, and the English took advantage of weak Spanish control to establish a commercial presence on the Gulf Coast, later seizing Belize.
 An American-born Spanish elite (criollos) accumulated land and built fortunes on wheat, sugar, and cattle, all of which were consumed within the region.